cnkant/Spider_JS/README.md

 # Spider_JS
-decoding JS for web crawler
+decoding JS for the web crawler